schooltool-project/schooltool-book/source/top_level.rst

 .. warning::

   Resources have been underutilized and underdeveloped in SchoolTool, particularly after a large calendar refactoring several years ago.
 The original idea was that resources could be scheduled and reserved and generally interact with the calendar and other objects like sections in useful ways.
-The Ark clients aren’t using them, and you shouldn’t count on them to do what you expect without testing (and perhaps fixing…).
+The Ark clients aren't using them, and you shouldn't count on them to do what you expect without testing (and perhaps fixing…).

 “Resource Demographics”
 +++++++++++++++++++++++

 You can add custom fields to resources with an implementation of the same design as used for people.
 For example, you could track serial numbers on equipment or specific facilities within a location.
-Again, this hasn’t been used much and should be tested before trying to do anything important or complicated with it.
+Again, this hasn't been used much and should be tested before trying to do anything important or complicated with it.

 Terms
 +++++